How Long Should Kids Brush Their Teeth?

 - Recommended by American Dental Association.
 The ADA stamps a seal of acceptance on toothbrushes that meet its standards for good oral hygiene.
 Look for the seal on the toothbrush packaging.

 The toothbrush is only half the process.
 You also need to get a toothpaste your kids will love to use, but don’t love so much that they want to eat it as a snack.
-Toothpaste should be refreshing in your mouth, but it isn’t great to swallow it.
+While toothpaste should be refreshing in your mouth, it isn’t great to swallow it.

 When choosing a kids’ toothpaste, consider: